EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 'Brute force?
 Nah, I don't have the time.
 Hmm, will it be susceptible to attacks though?
-Even our Earth systems are so air-tight for the most part, this is an alien super system we are talking about'.
+Even our Earth systems are so air-tight for the most part, this is an alien super system we are talking about.'
 I was pessimistic.
-Good thing I had nothing but time on my hand.
+Good thing I had nothing but time on my hands.
 I decided to give it a try.

 ---